seananderson/metafolio/inst/ms/ms.md

 -   We still need to discuss order of authorship.

--   add something about how many of these concepts are key assumptions of conservation ecology, but they haven't been tested quantitatively before,
+-   Add something about how many of these concepts are key assumptions of conservation ecology, but they haven't been tested quantitatively before.

--   stick with "lower half/upper half"; explain reasoning

 \newpage